 Dioramas and models can be a fun way to meet course requirements or display a concept for a class project.
-This list of miniatures and displays can help you create a range of inexpensive parts to fill out your diorama or model scene.
+This list of miniatures and displays can help you create a range of inexpensive parts and figures to fill out your diorama or model scene.

 01 of 12